Skip to main content

 • Vendor shortlist is formed before any website visit happens

-Your content is part of this chain only if it is structured for AI retrieval, not for traditional ranking.
+Your content is part of this chain only if it is structured for AI retrieval, not traditional ranking.
 This is not the end of content marketing.
 It is the end of one specific version of inbound that treated Google rankings as the primary distribution mechanism.

 Account-based marketing is a demand capture strategy.
 Instead of attracting an audience and filtering for fit, you identify target accounts first, then run coordinated marketing and sales campaigns directed at those specific companies.

 Jon Miller, who co-founded Marketo and then Engagio (now Demandbase), originally framed ABM as 'flipping the funnel.'
 Traditional demand generation pushes a wide set of leads through a narrowing funnel, discarding the ones that don't fit along the way.
+ABM inverts that: you define the accounts you want before you spend a dollar, and every campaign is designed to reach, educate, and convert people at those specific companies.

 In practice, you start with a list of 200 to 500 companies that match your ideal customer profile exactly.
 You then run ads, direct outreach, personalized content, and sales touches aimed specifically at those accounts.
 The qualification problem moves to the beginning of the motion, not the end.